Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 Autumn and Winter (Vata Season)

-- Use more oil in Abhyanga — sesame oil, applied generously
+- Use more oil in Abhyanga.
+Sesame oil, generously.

-- Gentle, warming exercise — avoid cold outdoor workouts
+- Gentle, warming exercise.
+Skip cold outdoor workouts.

 Spring (Kapha Season)

-- Use lighter oil or dry brushing before shower
+- Use lighter oil or try dry brushing before the shower

 - Add Kapalabhati pranayama to clear congestion